 Figure 6.6.2.2-1 UE-A centric IMS avatar call flow

-1. The UE-A initiates an IMS session and establishes audio and video session connections with the UE-B. The bootstrap channel is established for both the UE-A and UE-B. UE-A obtains UE-A's avatar id(s) in this step.
+1. The UE-A initiates an IMS session and establishes audio and video session connections with the UE-B. The bootstrap channel is established for both the UE-A and UE-B. UE-A obtains UE-A's avatar id(s) through bootstrap data channel via DCSF.

 2. The UE-A performs the XR media rendering negotiation with the XR Application Server.
-The UE-A generates and sends UE-A's attestation to the XR Application Server.
+The UE-A generates UE-A's attestation.
 The UE-A's attestation consists of Avatar ID, identity of the XR AS, rendering option (i.e., UE-A centric), ephemeral public key of UE-A, expiration time, signature generated by using UE-A's private key, as described in clause 6.6.2.4 of this document.
+The UE-A sends UE-A's attestation and UE-A's certificate to the XR Application Server via DCSF.
+Before sending the attestation, DCSF checks whether the the UE-A is allowed to use the avatar ID after reading the avatar ID in the UE-A’s attestation.

+Editor’s Note: When the UE-A’s attestation and UE-A’s certificate are sent toghther, how to prevent replay attack is FFS.

-3. The UE-A decides to use UE-A centric rendering of an avatar object.
+3. The UE-A decides to use UE-A centric rendering of an avatar representation.

 4. Application data channel is established between UE-A and IMS network, and media re-negotiation may be performed.

-5. XR Application Server requests avatar object using UE-A's attestation.
+5. XR Application Server requests avatar representation using UE-A's attestation and UE-A's certificate.

-6. After DACretrieves UE-A’s public key based on avatar ID in UE-A’s attestation, DAC verifies the signature in UE-A's attestation using the UE-A's public key.
-If the verification is successful and the identity of XR AS in the UE-A's attestation is same as that of the XR Application Server which requested in step 5, the DAC generates ephemeral public/private key pair and protects the UE-A's avatar object using the session key generated by ephemeral public key of UE-A included in the UE-A's attestation and ephemeral private key of DAC.
-The DAC responds with the protected UE-A's avatar object and ephemeral public key of the DAC.
+6. After BAR verifies the UE-A's certificate, BAR verifies the signature in UE-A's attestation using the UE-A's public key.
+If the verification is successful and the identity of XR AS in the UE-A's attestation is same as that of the XR Application Server which requested in step 5, the BAR generates ephemeral public/private key pair and protects the UE-A's avatar representation using the session key generated by ephemeral public key of UE-A included in the UE-A's attestation and ephemeral private key of BAR.
+The BAR responds with the protected UE-A's avatar representation and ephemeral public key of the BAR.

-7. The XR Application Server sends the protected avatar object and ephemeral public key of the DAC to UE-A, and requests rendering of the avatar.
+7. The XR Application Server sends the protected avatar representation and ephemeral public key of the BAR to UE-A, and requests rendering of the avatar.

-8. The UE-A generates session key using the ephemeral public key of the DAC and the ephemeral private key of UE-A. UE-A verifies the protected avatar object using the session key and performs the rendering.
+8. The UE-A generates session key using the ephemeral public key of the BAR and the ephemeral private key of UE-A. UE-A verifies the protected avatar representation using the session key and performs the rendering.

 9. The rendered avatar media is sent as regular video media to UE-B.